linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/27 Exotic Options II.md

 The risk-neutral probability that the stock will hit the barrier is the undiscounted value of this claim, or  $0.574 \times e^{0.08} = 0.622$ .

-The value of a claim that pays $1 if the stock hits the barrier, $35, and then is also greater than K = 35 at the end of the year is
+The value of a claim that pays \$1 if the stock hits the barrier, \$35, and then is also greater than K = 35 at the end of the year is

 $$ e ^ {- r (T - t)} \left(\frac {H}{S}\right) ^ {2 (r - \delta) / \sigma^ {2} - 1} N \left(d _ {4}\right) = \$ 0.
 3 0 9

 $$

-This is the value of CashDICall($40, $35, 0.3, 0.08, 1, 0, $35).
-The risk-neutral probability of hitting the barrier and being above $35 is 0.309 × e^0.08 = 0.335.
+This is the value of CashDICall($40, $35, 0.3, 0.08, 1, 0, \$35).
+The risk-neutral probability of hitting the barrier and being above \$35 is 0.309 × e^0.08 = 0.335.

 This example illustrates an interesting point.
-The value of the claim that pays $1 at expiration when the stock at expiration is greater than $35 and has hit the 35 barrier
+The value of the claim that pays \$1 at expiration when the stock at expiration is greater than \$35 and has hit the 35 barrier

-($0.309) is approximately one-half the value of the claim that pays $1 at expiration as long as the stock has hit the $35 barrier ($0.574).
-The reason is that once the stock has hit $35, it subsequently has about a 50\% chance of being above or below that value.
-This observation suggests that the probability of being above $35 conditional upon having hit $35 is 0.5 × 0.622 = 0.311.
+(\$0.309) is approximately one-half the value of the claim that pays \$1 at expiration as long as the stock has hit the \$35 barrier (\$0.574).
+The reason is that once the stock has hit \$35, it subsequently has about a 50\% chance of being above or below that value.
+This observation suggests that the probability of being above \$35 conditional upon having hit \$35 is 0.5 × 0.622 = 0.311.
 The actual probability is greater than that, however.
 The reason is that the lognormal drift is r - 0.5σ² = 0.035, which is positive.
-Thus, after having hit $35, the stock on average drifts higher.
+Thus, after having hit \$35, the stock on average drifts higher.

 To verify this intuition, suppose we set the lognormal drift equal to zero.
 We can do this by setting the risk-free rate to 0.045, which gives us  $r - 0.5\sigma^2 = 0.045 - 0.5 \times 0.3^2 = 0$ .
 We might expect that the value of a claim paying  $1 at T$  if the barrier is hit is one-half the value of a claim paying  $1 at T$  if the barrier is hit and the stock price at expiration is greater than the barrier.
-Put differently, when  $r = 0.5\sigma^2$ , the probability of hitting and ending up above  $35 is half the unconditional probability of hitting$ 35.
+Put differently, when  $r = 0.5\sigma^2$ , the probability of hitting and ending up above  \$35 is half the unconditional probability of hitting\$ 35.
 The next example shows that this intuition works.

 Example 5.
-Suppose S = $40, σ = 0.3, r = 0.045, δ = 0, and T - t = 1.
-The value of a claim paying $1 if the stock hits the barrier H = 35 over the next year is
+Suppose S = \$40, σ = 0.3, r = 0.045, δ = 0, and T - t = 1.
+The value of a claim paying \$1 if the stock hits the barrier H = 35 over the next year is

 $$ e ^ {- r (T - t)} \left[ 1 - N \left(d _ {6}\right) + \left(\frac {H}{S}\right) ^ {2 (r - \delta) / \sigma^ {2} - 1} N \left(d _ {8}\right) \right] = \$ 0.
 6 2 7 4
 $$